 Glycan Standards & Libraries

-AdvanceBio InstantAB Human α-1-acid glycoprotein N-glycan library (formerly ProZyme).
-Library represents a total pool of N-linked glycans released from human α1-acid glycoprotein and labeled with InstantAB, constituting a heterogenous mixture of core non-fucosylated bi-, tri-, and tetraantennary glycans with various degrees of sialylation (NeuAc) and some with outer arm fucose residues and lactosamine repeats, consistent with N-glycans previously reported for human α1-acid glycoprotein.
+AdvanceBio 2-AA Human α-1-acid glycoprotein N-glycan library (formerly ProZyme).
+Library is derived from α-1-acid glycoprotein, which is heavily glycosylated (~45% carbohydrates) and contains five N-glycosylation sites.
+The Human α1-Acid glycoprotein N-linked glycan library represents a total pool of N-linked glycans released from Human α1-acid glycoprotein.
+These glycans constitute a heterogenous mixture of core non-fucosylated bi-, tri- and tetraantennary glycans with various degrees of sialylation (NeuAc) and some with outer arm fucose residues and lactosamine repeats, consistent with N-glycans previously reported for human α1-acid glycoprotein.
 The biantennary glycans can have one or two sialic acid residues.
-The triantennary and tetraantennary glycans can have from one to four sialic acid residues and may be substituted with fucose that result in formation of sialyl Lewis X-like structure.
+The triantennary and tetraantennary glycans can have from one to four sialic acid residues and may be substituted with fucose, resulting in formation of sialyl Lewis X like structure.

 Item successfully added to your